b3j0f/rcm/README.rst

 Features
 --------

-A reflective component model eases the separation of concerns in any python project at run/compile-time in adding leazy coupling between objects and in separating business and non-functional code.
+A reflective component model eases the separation of concerns in any development project at run/compile-time in adding leazy coupling between objects and in separating business and non-functional code, whatever used languages and technologies.

+In this implementation, python is used such as a pivotal language between programming languages and technologies.

-This library is mainly inspirated from the projects `Fractal`_ and `FraSCAti`_.
+This library is mainly inspirated from the projects `Fractal`_ and `FraSCAti`_ in adding more possibilities in usage with management of multiple cardinality in most layers and more lazy coupling without more complexity.

 Therefore, reflective components provide: